wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--cluster.md

 - [ ] Change path to opt in master and var in clients.
 - [ ] Synchronization process when one of the clients is down.
 - [ ] Stop master and start it after some time.
 - [ ] Disconnect worker node internet connection and check it disconnects after 2 minutes.
 Check the master node removes that node.
-Connect the node to the internet again and check itreconnects to the master node without restarting (https://github.com/wazuh/wazuh/pull/1482).
+Connect the node to the internet again and check itreconnects to the master node without restarting.
 - [ ] Disconnect worker and reconnect it again to the internet in less than 2 minutes.
-Check it keeps working as usual (https://github.com/wazuh/wazuh/pull/1482).
+Check it keeps working as usual.
 - [ ] File level tests: Run automatic tests and review KO files.

 ## Cluster control